asleepace/asleepace.com/src/content/blog/first-post.md

 }
 ```

-Coming from a mobile and react-native background the simple, understandable and type-safe syntac was a huge bonus for me –– reminiscent of a long forgotten love named *Parse...*
+Coming from an **iOS** & **react-native** background this incredibly simple, understandable and type-safe syntax was a huge bonus for me — reminiscent of a long forgotten love named *Parse...*

+## User Authentication & SMTP

+The next things on my todo list was to prove the naysayers wrong and roll [my own crypto](https://github.com/asleepace/csa) solution for user auth ([*call me SBF*](https://en.wikipedia.org/wiki/Sam_Bankman-Fried)), but it was getting late and I wanted at least something done before I went back to playing video games.
+I had heard good things about **NextAuth.js** and that it worked well with **Prisma**, so I performed a quick & dirty Google search, blindly clicked the first relevent looking [link](https://dev.to/prisma/passwordless-authentication-with-next-js-prisma-and-next-auth-5g8g) and copypasta'd some random schema into my `prisma.schema` file and voila!
+Next I added "full-stack developer" to my LinkedIn profile and then proceeded to go -13k/d in ranked Halo.